 Alex Shames, Community Organizer

 Alex Shames (he/him) is a queer community organizer who has previously worked in both public education and grassroots organizing.
 After graduating college, Alex moved to Qingdao, China, where he experienced the joy of living in a city designed for pedestrians and cyclists, not cars.
 Alex has previously organized nationwide phonebanks with other youth activists in the Sunrise Movement to elect Green New Deal Champions like Jamaal Bowman and Cori Bush to federal office.
 After working as a public school educator in his hometown of Newton, he became active in local politics as an organizer with Defund Newton PD, then served as Deputy Campaign Manager for Madeline Ranalli's youth driven campaign for Newton City Council while also teaching 10th grade chemistry.
-When he's not teaching or building grassroots power, Alex enjoys watching reality TV, solving and constructing crossword puzzles, and spending time with his friends and family.
+When he's not riding around town on a Bluebike (blasting music of course), Alex enjoys watching reality TV, checking out local art, and spending time with his friends and family.

 Malaysia Fuller-Staten, Community Organizer